defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 #### Manual Group Management
 **Pros:**
 - Simple to set up, likely works well for small GitLab installations
-- You're in Charge: Hand-managing groups means you make all the calls about who's in what group, giving you tight control over project access.
+- We are in Charge: Hand-managing groups means you make all the calls about who's in what group, giving you tight control over project access.
 **Cons:**
 - No integration with Keycloak groups required, less complexity